Bitton to Pensford

 If you’ve only experienced Saltford in the car on the way to Bath, then you’ll have missed what I call Saltford Old Town.
 Turn right onto Mead Lane, under the cycylepath and past the Bird in the Hand pub.
 You’ll pass a collection of lovely stone cottages.
 Next to the church is a privately owned house – Saltford Manor – which apparently is the oldest continuously inhabited house in the country – bits of which may go back possibly to the twelfth century.
 Not open to the public though!
 The Heritage Centre is to the right – open occasionally.
 Further on is Saltford House, and next to it is Brunel’s Tunnel House, so named when the GWR Bristol to London line was built directly under it.
 The property was bought in April 1836 by Isambard Kingdom Brunel and conveyed to the Great Western Railway company in December 1837; the line was opened in 1840.

-Take a left at Beech Road into modern Saltford, over the A4 Bath road into Manor Road, around the corner, and then take a left onto the Old Manor road – a bit confusing – and immediately left up a long leafy lane before crossing at the intersection of Gypsy Lane and Ashton Hill.
+Take a left at Beech Road into modern Saltford and over the A4 Bath road into Manor Road.
+Just here, on the right is the Little Coffee Shop which is a very nice spot to catch coffee and cake.
+Keep going and take a left onto the Old Manor road – a bit confusing – and immediately left up a long leafy lane before crossing at the intersection of Gypsy Lane and Ashton Hill.
 Straight across and then right into Middlepiece Lane.
 Cross the B3116 and continue through Burnett.
 It’s a lovely, if a bit up and down, ride all the way to Compton Dando.

 There are 22 Grade 2 listed building here, so plenty to look at if you’re not in a hurry.
 You can get to the church by taking a short detour up, you guessed it, Church Lane.
 It is open occasionally.
 I mentioned the listed buildings; one that you might be surprised at is the K6 telephone box Designed in 1935 by Sir Giles Gilbert Scott.
 All sorts of things can be listed, not just buildings.
 I was told that there was another one in Burnett.
 The Compton Inn is listed and is very popular here.

-Climbing out of Compton Dando, we take a right turn up Cockers Hill.
-It’s uphill all the way for nearly a mile until we meet Hunstrete Lane when we turn right.
+Climbing out of Compton Dando, take a right up Cockers Hill.
+It’s uphill all the way for nearly a mile then right onto Hunstrete Lane.
 In half a mile we reach the village of Woolard, which consists of a few cottages divided by the river Chew.
 Some of the cottages are really cute, such as the four in Paradise Row.
 Hunstrete Lane now becomes Publow Lane.
 After half a mile of ups and downs, we get to Publow.

 The two highlights are the church and the bridge.
 The Church of All Saints dates from the 14th century has a 15th-century tower with gargoyles.
 I think the bridge is more interesting.
 It had to have some very difficult renovation work done on it, made more difficult by the presence of two protected species: Daubenton’s bats, which were roosting in cavities under the bridge, and white clawed crayfish in the river below.
 I had a look in the river, but couldn’t see any crayfish.
 The renovation got an award from the Institute of Civil Engineers.